Belleville Truck Accident Lawyer

 Improperly Loaded Cargo

-If a trucking company or driver mismanages the cargo they’re carrying and it leads to accidents with others on the road, then they can be held liable.
+If a trucking company or driver mismanages the cargo they’re carrying, leading to accidents with others on the road, they can be held liable.
 The trucking company or driver is responsible for moving cargo safely and properly securing their cargo.
-Improperly loaded cargo can lead to underride accidents and catastrophic injuries.
-Belleville truck accident lawyers can offer assistance if you’ve been involved in an accident due to improperly loaded cargo.

 Fatigued Truck Drivers